pepega007xd/slplugin/excel_poster/main.typ

       #line(length: 100%)

       #figure(
-        caption: [Separation logic formula and one of its models,\
+        caption: [Example of an SL formula and its model, the formula represents\
-          colors symbolize distinct allocations
+          a disjoint partition of the heap into a list segment and a pointer.
         ],
         align(
           horizon,